hexian000/neosocksd/README.md

 Deploy `neosocksd` alongside `libruleset.lua`; binary releases include `neosocksd.noarch.tar.gz` with all Lua scripts.

 Start with `example/ruleset_simple.lua` if you only need a rule table.
-For advanced logic and RPC integration, use `ruleset.lua` and `libruleset.lua`.
+For advanced logic and RPC integration, use `example/ruleset.lua` and `libruleset.lua`.

 Start a ruleset-powered server: